sony/esstra/doc/case-study/debian.md

 The name of the `.debug` file is based on the BuildID of the ELF file, and it varies for each file and each build.

 Therefore, the `.debug` file contains embedded ESSTRA's metadata.
-So, we will use the ESSTRA Utility to:
+So, we will use ESSTRA Utility to:

 * Export the metadata content from the `.debug` file to a `.yaml` file by the `show` command, and